Woman's body found inside suitcase along road in Greenwich, Connecticut

 Breaking News Emails

-An unidentified woman's body was found bound inside a red suitcase near the side of a road in wealthy Greenwich, Connecticut, police said on Tuesday.
+A woman's body was found bound inside a red suitcase near the side of a road in wealthy Greenwich, Connecticut, police said Tuesday.

-The young woman was discovered early Tuesday after a highway worker scanning the area noticed the suitcase.
+The woman, who was not identified, was discovered early Tuesday after a highway worker scanning the area noticed the suitcase.

 Inside, police found the woman fully clothed with her hands and feet bound.
-Officials said the woman appeared to be between the ages of 18 and 30.
-Police are investigating the scene as a homicide.
+Officials said the woman appeared to be between 18 to 30.
+Police are investigating it as a homicide.

 "The body was constrained and restrained," Capt.
 Robert Berry of the Greenwich Police Detective Division said on Tuesday.